emc2hf/emc2hf.github.io/content/posts/2025-09-10-GOAD-(Game-Of-Active-Directory)-NHA-#3---Bypassing-Defender-and-achieving-SYSTEM-on-SQL-host.markdown

 I will be using 3 approaches to bypass Defender and be able to do the privilege escalation to achieve SYSTEM:
 - AMSI Bypass using PowerShell
 - Creating an indetectable PE with ShhhLoader tool
-- DLL SideLoading with ShhhLoader

-I will be using Metasploit in the 3 approaches, and nc with RoguePotato in the 1st one to practice OSCP-like methodology.
+I will be using Metasploit in the 2 approaches, and nc with RoguePotato after disabling Defender's Realtime Protection to practice OSCP-like methodology.

 # AMSI Bypass using PowerShell
 As we have PowerShell command execution, we can use a powershell script to bypass AMSI and load our preferred binary, all in-memory, successfully bypassing Defender.
 If you don't know what AMSI is, I recommend you to do the Holo Network in TryHackme, where it explains all those techniques I will be using and the theoretical concepts you need to know.
 To do a bery brief resume, AMSI is the real-time protection of defender for powershell, which blocks malicious code execution.